 Important: don’t press the loop straight down.
 Simply pressing down is why blackhead removers don’t work for some people.

 Use gentle pressure from one side and ease out the plug—this action forces it out.

 You should be able to feel tiny pressure as you press down, and the blockage will come out as a plug.

 - Once you have removed all the comedones you want, gently cleanse your skin again.
 Apply a toner to help soothe and close the pores.
 An astringent like witch hazel works well.

-- Remove any gunk from the tool, then wash it in hot soapy water or wipe with alcohol/hand sanitizer.
+- Remove any gunk from the tool, then clean it in hot soapy water or wipe with alcohol/hand sanitizer.
 Cleaning is important to prevent bacteria growth.

-You can get a good blackhead extractor here.
+You can get a good blackhead tool here.
 They really are cheap little tools!

 Here is a good demonstration video (starts at 18secs):

 Nose blackheads are usually numerous, obvious and stubborn.
 Those crevices make the area more prone to getting clogged, and harder to treat.